ms-iot/imx-iotcore/Documentation/provisioning.md

   2) The *tee_otp_check_rpmb_key_write_lock( )* function checks one of the SoC general purpose fuses to make sure the SoC has not written an RPMB key before.
   3) OP-TEE sends the RPMB key to the eMMC through UEFI in plain-text, then verifies that it succeeded.
   4) The *tee_otp_set_rpmb_key_write_lock( )* function blows one of the fuse bits in one of the SoC general purpose fuse words so that *tee_otp_check_rpmb_key_write_lock( )* will fail if it's ever called again.
-* Late UEFI (EK Certificate Capture, SMBIOS Provisioning)
+* Late UEFI (EK Certificate Creation, SMBIOS Provisioning)
   1) Once the TPM is finished initializing UEFI loads the provisioning driver which does the following:
   2) Checks UEFI variables to see if "DeviceProvisioned" is already set, but it is not so the driver continues.
   3) Sends a message to the provisioning host over serial to see if it responds correctly.
-  4) Generates an Endorsement Key Certificate in the TPM using CreatePrimary and EvictControl TPM Commands.
+  4) Generates an Endorsement Public/Private keypair in the TPM using CreatePrimary and EvictControl TPM Commands.
-  5) Retrieves the Endorsement Key Certificate from the TPM using a ReadPublic command
+  5) Retrieves the Endorsement Public Key from the TPM using a ReadPublic command
-  6) Sends the Endorsement Key Certificate to the provisioning host.
+  6) Sends the Endorsement Key Public Key to the provisioning host.
-  7) Requests the cross-signed version of the Endorsement Key Certificate from the provisioning host and saves it into a UEFI variable.
+  7) Requests the Signed version of the Endorsement Key Certificate from the provisioning host and saves it into fTPM non-volatile storage.
   8) Requests per-device SMBIOS customizations from the provisioning host and saves each one in its own UEFI variable.
   9) Sets "DeviceProvisioned" so that all subsequent boots will return from this driver immediately.